cosinekitty/sapphire/Env.md

 ### Controls

-There are 4 controls for Env: THRESH, SPEED, FREQ, and RES.
+There are 5 controls for Env: THRESH, SPEED, FREQ, RES, and GAIN.
 These controls assist making the pitch detector work better on a variety of possible inputs.
 From left to right, each control consists of a CV input port, a smaller attenuverter knob, and a larger control knob.